-21 Years Ago: Alice in Chains Show a Different Side on the ‘Jar of Flies’ EP
+25 Years Ago: Alice in Chains Show Different Side on ‘Jar of Flies’ EP

-Of course, Alice in Chains had already shown the softer side to their oft-bombastic alternative metal with 1992’s similarly low-key ‘Sap’ short-player.
-But based on the more abundant evidence provided by electrified full-lengths like ‘Facelift’ and ‘Dirt,’ few anticipated that the band might reprise their only modestly successful sonic detour away from their core strengths.
+Alice in Chains had already shown the softer side to their alternative metal with 1992’s similarly low-key Sap short-player.
+But based on the more abundant evidence provided by electrified full-lengths like Facelift and Dirt, few anticipated that the band might reprise their only modestly successful sonic detour away from their core strengths.

 Not least the band itself, which, according to lead singer Layne Staley, wanted nothing more than to find a quiet place in which to hole up for a while (choosing Seattle’s London Bridge Studio) following the punishing tour in support of Dirt, and the loss of their Seattle crash pad.
 One week later, the founding threesome of Staley, guitarist Jerry Cantrell, drummer Sean Kinney, along with still relatively new bassist Mike Inez, emerged with all of seven new tracks, written and recorded in a torrent of inspiration.

 Some of these -- including the lead-off single, "No Excuses," its follow-up, "I Stay Away" and the EP-opening "Rotten Apple" -- showcased full band performances.
 In each, their customary intensity was reeled back significantly, though that was not entirely foreign to fans of popular melodic album cuts such as "Bleed the Freak" and "Rooster."
 The greatest surprises were saved for uncommonly spartan, restrained and simply gorgeous musings like "Nutshell," "Don’t Follow" and the instrumental "Whale and Wasp" -- all of which laid bare the vulnerabilities of Alice in Chains' musical soul like never before.